vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

     ea96a6b919de        vic-production      bridge
     b7e91524f3e2        bridge              bridge

-You have a container providing a web service to expose outside of the vSphere Integrated Containers Engine environment.
+You have a container that provides a Web service to expose outside of the vSphere Integrated Containers Engine environment.

 Output of `docker network inspect default-external`:

     [
         {
             "Name": "default-external",
-            "Id": "37470ed9992f6ab922e155d8e902ca03710574d96ffbfde1b3faf541de2a701f",
+            "Id": "id",
             "Scope": "external",
             "Driver": "bridge",
             "IPAM": {